ucdavis/ip/_posts/people/2016-07-26-Richard-Plant.markdown

 <li>Ph.D.
 Theoretical and Applied Mechanics – Cornell Univeristy</li>
 </ul>

-Richard Plant is a UC Davis Professor Emeritus of Plant Sciences and Biological and Agricultural Engineering.
+<p>Richard Plant is a UC Davis Professor Emeritus of Plant Sciences and Biological and Agricultural Engineering.
 His research interests include precision agriculture and applications of spatial data analysis to problems in agriculture and resource management.
-Current research projects include the adaptation of site specific management techniques to crop management in developing countries and analysis of the establishment and spread of invasive agricultural pests.
+Current research projects include the adaptation of site specific management techniques to crop management in developing countries and analysis of the establishment and spread of invasive agricultural pests.</p>

 <h3>Interests:</h3>
 <p>Precision agriculture, spatial data analysis, systems analysis.</p>